Current Research Hidden

 10th Annual Second Language Acquisition and Teacher Education (SLATE) Graduate Research Symposium

-This year, the symposium will feature lectures by two distinguished scholars in the area of Second Language Acquisition: Prof. Eve Zyzik (University of California-Santa Cruz) and Prof. Silvina Montrul (Illinois, Linguistics and Spanish).
+This year, the symposium will feature lectures by two distinguished scholars in the area of Second Language Acquisition: Professor Kim Potowski (University of Illinois, Chicago) and Professor Kiel Christianson (Illinois, Educational Psychology).
 There will also be two poster sessions during which graduate students in SLATE will present their current research.